In the eastern part of the City of London, exciting sculptures from some of the world’s leading artists can be found in the heart of the Square Mile.

 Participating artists have worked on site with the curatorial team to select and position their work in response to the surrounding architecture and built environment.

 Now in its third year and featuring more sculptures than ever before, Sculpture in the City is a free exhibition stretching from St. Botolph without Bishopsgate to the north and Lime Street to the south, and encompassing the area around Great St Helen’s and 30 St Mary Axe.
+See the map of the area (280 KB) for details of sculpture locations.

 The annual exhibition series is a product of the City Arts Initiative and provides a changing programme of outstanding public art in an area that is changing rapidly.